11 Things to Do in Berlin in November

 Book a tour of East Berlin

-6. Have an appetizer of Christmas
+6. Get a taste of Christmas

-Gendarmenmarkt at its Christmas market| ©Jorge Franganillo
+Gendarmenmarkt, at its Christmas market| ©Jorge Franganillo

-Gendarmenmarkt at its Christmas market| ©Jorge Franganillo
+Gendarmenmarkt, at its Christmas market| ©Jorge Franganillo

-Book a culinary tour in Berlin
+Book a food tour of Berlin

 7. Ice skating

-Potsdamer at Christmas| ©onnola
+Potsdamer Platz at Christmas| ©onnola

-Potsdamer at Christmas| ©onnola
+Potsdamer Platz at Christmas| ©onnola

 8. Stroll along the boulevard "Unter den Linden"